- National Statistic: Yes

 Many data sources are used within population estimates including some that use statistical disclosure control methods.
 Several components of population change take location from one source and age and sex from another, thus ensuring that the resulting population estimates do not refer to specific individuals.
 Additionally, we ensure, where possible, that definitions between data sources remain consistent.
 For instance, to ensure consistency between the 2011 Census and the subsequent population estimates, the definition of a prisoner was adapted to refer to those sentenced to serve six months or more.

-For census years the population is aged by the period of time between the census and 30 June (in 2001 this was nine weeks and in 2011 it was 14 weeks).
+For census years the population is aged by the period of time between the census and 30 June (in both 2011 and 2021 this was around 15 weeks).
 Similarly, the components only need to account for change during this period.
 For each component, this is established by the availability of data for the period between census day and 30 June and the amount of change expected.
 Further details of how this was done in 2001 can be found in Population Trends 109.
 Details of the methods used in 2011 can be found in Methods guide for census-based mid-2011 population estimates.

 After the results of a new census are known, the population estimates over the previous decade are subsequently revised to ensure a consistent time series.
 In light of the 2011 Census results, the mid-2002 to mid-2010 population estimates were revised at national and subnational level.
 The methodology for revising the population estimates involved identifying parts of the population estimates that were under-or-over-estimated between 2002 and 2010, using 2011 Census data and other sources.
 Further details of the methods used to revise the mid-2002 to mid-2010 population estimates at national level can be found in the Methodology guide for the national back series and at subnational level in the Methodology guide for the subnational back series.